Visa for tourists & short-stay visitors – immigration lawyer

 • they have funds to cover all reasonable costs concerning their visit without working or accessing public funds.

-Some visa nationals, who apply for a visit visa to enter the UK, mistakenly think that it is easy to obtain this type of visa because it’s only for a short period.
-It has many restrictions (to work, study, access the public funds, etc.).
+Some visa nationals who apply for a visitor visa to enter the UK mistakenly think that obtaining this type of visa is easy because it is only for a short period.
+It has many restrictions (to work, study, access to public funds, etc.).
 However, it is not.
-The Home Office refuses approximately 300,000 visitor visa applications yearly, about 15% of the total.
+The Home Office refuses approximately 300,000 visitor visa applications yearly, about 15%.

 The breach of the immigration rules

-Most of the subsequent visit visas are refused because of the violation of Immigration rules while visitors were staying in the UK.
-It is also very beneficial when applying for a visit visa to evidence previous compliance with immigration controls in the UK or elsewhere.
+Subsequent visit visas are usually refused because of violations of Immigration rules while visitors are staying in the UK.
+Therefore, it is very beneficial to provide evidence of previous compliance with immigration controls in the UK or elsewhere when applying for a visitor visa.

 We will list only a few activities that are allowed, for example: